Easy to make Crunchy-Dilly-Sun Pickles !

 That ‘s how easy these are!

-To each Pint sized jar add:
+So for each Pint sized jar use:

 1 dill head and 3-4 dill leaves (which are the feathery looking fronds)